 Part 1: "A Noble Soul I Knew and Loved"

-On October 24, 1888, the sensation-mongering New York Herald republished a dispatch from its European edition, the first report of a "scandal" in Württemberg, a state in southwest Germany, involving Karl Friedrich Alexander, the third King of Württemberg.
+On October 24, 1888, the sensation-mongering New York Herald republished a dispatch from its European edition.
+It was the first report of a "scandal" in Württemberg, a state in southwest Germany, involving Karl Friedrich Alexander, the third King of Württemberg.

 Three American male "adventurers" and "spiritualists" were said to be "lavishly" disposing of the monarch's money.